 Teamwork is key to a barista’s job.
 By dividing responsibilities and supporting each other, your staff can ensure they’re producing consistently high-quality, quickly prepared coffees for customers.
-But put an ego behind the coffee bar, someone who will drag their feet if asked to bus tables or who won’t invest time into supporting newbies, and you’ll find everything starts to fall: team morale, quality, productivity… and ultimately profits.
+But put an ego behind the coffee bar, someone who will drag their feet if asked to bus tables or who won’t invest time into supporting newbies, and you’ll find everything starts to fall: team morale, quality, productivity… and ultimately profit.

 How to Spot This:

 This point is similar to sociability: rather than asking someone how they’re good at teamwork, ask them about their dream and nightmare teams.

 If someone’s nightmare team was filled with incompetent people who worked slowly and made mistakes, you know this interviewee values efficiency and competency.
 However, if the interviewee’s worst team experience featured people who wouldn’t support others, you know team cohesion is one of their priorities.